-While working on a new shader I noticed I got runtime errors that crashed Blender when I used the three argument variant of the distance() function to compute the shortest distance of a point to a line segment.
+distance() function to compute the shortest distance of a point to a line segment.
 I filed a bug report and although the Blender devs were very quick to verify and respond, the fact remains that it is a gap in the OSL libraries that won't be fixed by the Blender devs (although they have implemented a fix that will prevent Blender from crashing).
 That leaves us with the task of providing a workaround.
 Fortunately that is not too difficult.
+Finding the shortest distance to a line segment is of course bssic geometry so it was easy enough to find numerous online resources.
+Based on those (references are in the code below) I came up with the following code:

 #include "stdosl.h"